brimdata/zed/docs/lake/design.md

 * _TBD: this is worked out but needs to be written up_

-Finally, since the above algorithm requires many round trips to the storage system and such round trips can be 10s of milliseconds, another approach is to simply run a lock service as part of a cloud deployment that manages a mutex lock for each pool's journal.
+Finally, since the above algorithm requires many round trips to the storage system and such round trips can be tens of milliseconds, another approach is to simply run a lock service as part of a cloud deployment that manages a mutex lock for each pool's journal.

-To support the branch merge operation, the lake requires consistency across the parent and child branches.
-The merge operation is designed so that scanning and writing can proceed while the merge completes, but this requires exclusive access to the merge steps.
-This exclusivity is achieved through a pessimistic locking model.

-> TBD: These locks can be stored in another per-branch journal and we need
-> a way to recover from stuck locks that can arise from crashes.

 #### Configuration State